-- Construction - Purchase of real property - Major renovation (that exceeds 15% of the grant amount awarded) - Fundraising (including campaigns, endowments, gifts, and similar expenses) - Proposal and pre-award costs - Distribution of sterile needles or syringes - Abortions (see Consolidated Appropriations Act, 2023, Public Law 117-328, Div.
+- Construction - · Purchase of real property - Major renovation (that exceeds 15% of the grant amount awarded) - Fundraising (including campaigns, endowments, gifts, and similar expenses) - Pre-award or proposal costs - Distribution of sterile needles or syringes - Abortions (See Consolidated Appropriations Act, 2023, Public Law No. 117-328, div.
 H, tit.
-V, §§ 506-507 for exceptions) - Any treatment or referral to treatment that aims to change someone's sexual orientation
+V, 506-507 for exceptions)

+Any treatment or referral to treatment that aims to change someone's sexual orientation